 The United States has a strong and growing partnership with Yemen.
 We are supporting the Yemeni government and people with a comprehensive strategy to promote the political, economic, and security sector reforms underpinning the country’s Gulf Cooperation Council (GCC)-brokered political transition initiative.
-Our aid is also focused on partnering with the Yemeni government to meet the critical needs of its citizens.
-The people of Yemen are creating a new political reality, including through the successful conclusion of the historic National Dialogue, with a government that is increasingly responsive, accountable, and capable of addressing urgent needs and building a solid foundation for the country’s long-term development, growth, security, and stability.
-Since the beginning of Yemen’s transition in November 2011, U.S. assistance to Yemen has totaled well over $630 million.
-The United States remains committed to continuing to support the Yemeni people throughout the transition process and beyond.
+Our aid is also focused on partnering with the Yemeni government to meet the critical needs of its citizens and address mutual security challenges.
+The people of Yemen are creating a new political reality with a government that is increasingly responsive, accountable, and capable of addressing urgent needs and building a solid foundation for the country’s long-term development, growth, security, and stability.
+Since the beginning of Yemen’s transition in November 2011, U.S. assistance to Yemen has totaled more than $800 million.
+The United States remains committed to supporting the Yemeni people throughout the transition process and beyond.

 The people of Yemen have taken significant steps toward meaningful reform through the country’s ongoing political transition process.
 As envisioned in the GCC Initiative, Yemen completed a National Dialogue Conference, an inclusive discussion of fundamental questions about the structure of the state and reform of the political system.
-The outcomes from this conference will guide decisions on amending the constitution, the next step toward concluding the transition with national elections.
-In coordination with the international community, the United States is providing over $40 million to support Yemen’s key transition benchmarks: the recently completed National Dialogue, constitutional reform, and elections.
+The outcomes from this conference are guiding decisions on drafting a new constitution, the next step toward concluding the transition with national elections.
+In coordination with the international community, the United States is providing over $40 million to support Yemen’s transition from National Dialogue implementation to constitutional reform, and elections.
 A key focus of this aid is supporting the efforts of Yemeni women and youth to ensure their voices and perspectives contribute to Yemen’s transition.
-Building on the success of the National Dialogue, the United States remains firmly committed to supporting Yemen as it continue to achieve meaningful reform, including through:
+Building on the success of the National Dialogue, the United States remains firmly committed to supporting Yemen as it continues to achieve meaningful reform, including through:

 While Yemen tackles issues of fundamental political reform, it continues to cope with serious economic and social challenges affecting the everyday lives of all Yemenis.
-Greater investment in the economic and social wellbeing of the Yemeni people, as well as immediate relief for their urgent humanitarian needs, will help realize the transition’s full potential.
-The United States provided nearly $251 million in humanitarian assistance in FY 2012 and FY 2013 to help address the needs of the most vulnerable populations in Yemen, in coordination with the United Nations Yemen Humanitarian Response Plan and other humanitarian actors.
-This includes food and nutrition assistance, access to clean water, and health care, including immunizations and disease prevention, among other types of assistance.
+Greater investment in the economic and social wellbeing of the Yemeni people, as well as immediate relief for their urgent humanitarian needs, is providing space to realize the transition’s full potential.
+The United States has provided approximately $300 million in humanitarian assistance since the beginning of the transition to help address the needs of the most vulnerable populations in Yemen, including displaced and conflict-affected Yemenis and refugees from the Horn of Africa, through the United Nations Yemen Humanitarian Response Plan and other humanitarian actors.
+This includes food and nutrition assistance, shelter and basic relief items, access to clean water and health care, among other types of assistance.
 The United States remains committed to helping the most vulnerable in Yemen.

-We are also helping to advance Yemeni government efforts in the areas of economic growth and development.
+We are also helping to advance Yemeni government efforts in the areas of economic reform, growth and development.
 U.S. programs help create economic opportunities for the Yemeni people, assist the Yemeni government in its efforts to improve the delivery of social services, and promote the institutional and policy reforms that will set Yemen on a more sustainable path.
-We have allocated more than $100 million in FY 2012 and FY 2013 for these endeavors, and remain committed to supporting economic growth and development going forward.
-The United States supports efforts to create private sector economic opportunities to facilitate inclusive growth, while helping the government to improve human services and transparent administration of public funds.
+We have allocated more than $185 million toward these endeavors since the beginning of the transition, and remain committed to supporting economic growth and development going forward, including $30 million to Yemen’s Social Welfare Fund to help mitigate the impact of critical economic reform measures on assist Yemen’s poorest citizens.
+The United States also supports efforts to create private sector economic opportunities to facilitate inclusive growth, while helping the government to improve basic service delivery and transparent administration of public funds.
 Examples include:

-Yemen’s security and stability will also provide a foundation for meaningful reform.
-The United States allocated approximately $247 million in FY 2012 and FY 2013 to build the counterterrorism capacity of Yemeni security forces, as well as to strengthen civilian law enforcement and judicial institutions.
-In coordination with the international community, we are also actively supporting Yemen’s security sector reorganization.
-The United States plans to continue engagement in these areas in FY 2014.
+Yemen is a strong counterterrorism partner and the country’s security and stability also provides a foundation for sustainable reform.
+To this end, the United States allocated more than $275 million since the beginning of the transition to build the counterterrorism capacity of Yemeni security forces, as well as to strengthen civilian law enforcement and judicial institutions.
+In coordination with the international community, we are also actively supporting Yemen’s military and security sector reorganizations.

 Building stronger bonds between the people of Yemen and the United States is vital to our long-term partnership.
 Educational exchanges and professional development play a key role in this.
 We have brought Yemeni leaders from a variety of fields to the United States to study topics such as women and youth leadership, interfaith dialogue, university administration, disability rights, water resource management, and small business development.
+Through the Fulbright Program, promising Yemeni students receive scholarships to pursue Master’s degrees, and other scholarship programs provide a year of support for undergraduates and for high school students.
+The Embassy’s active outreach program directed at alumni of U.S. government-sponsored exchange programs helps maintain and strengthen ties with this important group.
 We hosted a Yemeni trade delegation that explored business opportunities in alternative energy and water, and we facilitated Yemen’s participation in a coffee trade show to help rehabilitate Yemen’s historic coffee industry.
-We supported the launch of the Civil Strengthening Network, a platform for Yemen's civil society sector to work collectively with government entities to increase public participation during the transition.
-When Yemen was hit with torrential rains, we provided funds to help repair flood damage.
-To expand our educational and cultural outreach in the south, we inaugurated an American Corner in Aden, and plan to open additional American Corners in other Yemeni cities.
+Through cooperation with local non-profit organizations, we helped to build the capacity of leaders from Civil Society Organizations so they may pass acquired skills and knowledge on to other organizations in their communities, especially those who operate in isolated rural areas.
+We helped to fund the 2014 Comprehensive Food Security Survey that covered all of Yemen's 22 governorates to identify those communities most affected by food security and develop strategies to decrease the contributing factors.
+To expand our educational and cultural outreach nationwide, we launched American Spaces in Sana’a, Dhamar, Taiz, Hodeidah and Aden, and plan to open additional American Spaces in other Yemeni cities.